 The estimation of the sanitary class was determined for each harvest area based on microbiological and chemical monitoring results.
-Harvest areas which have exceeded the maximum content of at least one of the chemical contaminants or which have a microbiological quality less good than the regulatory criteria of a class C are considered "of very poor quality"1.
-Nevertheless, the classes A, B, or C estimation is determined according to the distribution of the frequencies of the microbiological monitoring results under the legislation limits.
+Harvest areas that have exceeded the maximum content of at least one of the chemical contaminants or that have a microbiological quality less than the regulatory criteria of class C are considered "of very poor quality".
+Nevertheless, the class A, B, or C estimation is determined according to the distribution of the frequencies of the microbiological monitoring results under the legislative limits.